In academic writing, finding the balance between sounding like you really know your stuff and expressing your ideas simply and clearly is difficult.

 For a list of suitably formal verbs for academic writing, see: https://grammarsimple.com/verb/120-academic-writing-verbs/

 Altexta offers language editing services and translations from Finnish into English.
 I am a native English-speaker, brought up in Wales by a Finnish mother and Irish father.
-Thanks to mother’s determination, I’m fluent in Finnish.
-I have now lived in Finland for almost twenty-five years and have been editing and translating for fifteen.
+Thanks to my mother’s determination, I’m fluent in Finnish.
+I have now lived in Finland for twenty-seven years and have been editing and translating for seventeen.
 My areas of specialization are work life, occupational health and occupational safety.

 I love my job!